nacho692/pa-dlna-chromecast/docs/source/development.rst

     ================      ======================================================
-    *coroutines*          Coroutines are wrapped in a task that is cancelled when the |br| pulselib connection state becomes PA_CONTEXT_FAILED.
+    *coroutines*          Coroutines are wrapped in a task that is cancelled when the |br| libpulse connection state becomes PA_CONTEXT_FAILED.
     ================      ======================================================